Jim Sasser: 1994 re-election campaign

 There were two unforeseen events that negated Sasser's popularity.
-Some Tennessee voters were discontented with the first two years of the Clinton administration, especially the proposal for a national health-care system largely put together and advocated by Clinton's wife, Hillary Clinton, as well as the passage of the Federal Assault Weapons Ban.
-The other was the somewhat unexpected nomination of Nashville heart transplant surgeon Bill Frist for the seat by the Republicans.
+Some Tennessee voters were discontented with the first two years of the Bill Clinton administration, especially the proposal for a national health-care system largely put together and advocated by Clinton's wife, Hillary Clinton, as well as the passage of the Federal Assault Weapons Ban.
+The other was the somewhat unexpected nomination of Nashville, Tennessee heart transplantation surgeon Bill Frist for the seat by the Republicans.

 Frist was a political unknown and a total novice (who never voted until he was 36) at campaigning, but was from one of Nashville's most prominent and wealthiest medical families, which gave him name recognition, especially in the Nashville area, and resources adequate to match the campaign war chest built up by a typical three-term incumbent, a challenge most "insurgent" candidates find to be extremely difficult.
 A further factor working to Frist's advantage was a simultaneous Republican campaign by actor and attorney Fred Thompson for the other Tennessee Senate seat, which was held to replace Al Gore, who had resigned in 1993 to become Vice President of the United States.
 To an extent, Frist was able to bask in the reflected glory of this formidable stage presence, and additionally developed some campaigning skills, which were almost totally absent in the early stages of his campaign.
 Another factor in Frist's favor was that Sasser was never seen as possessing much charisma of his own.
-During the campaign Nashville radio stations were derisive towards Sasser to the point of stating that he could only win "a Kermit The Frog lookalike contest."
-In one of the largest upsets in a night of political upsets in the November 1994 U.S. general elections, Frist defeated incumbent Sasser by approximately 14 percentage points.
-As of January 2022, he is the last Democrat to have represented Tennessee in the U.S. Senate.
+During the campaign Nashville radio stations were derisive towards Sasser to the point of stating that he could only win "a Kermit the Frog lookalike contest."
+In one of the largest upsets in a night of political upsets in the November 1994 U.S. general elections, Sasser lost his seat to Frist by 211,062 votes.
+Sasser and Pennsylvania's Harris Wofford were the only incumbents to lose re-election in the 1994 cycle.
+As of 2024, Sasser is the last Democrat to have represented Tennessee in the U.S. Senate.

 Senate accomplishments

-With the retirement of Senator Lawton Chiles in 1989, Sasser became Chairman of the Senate Budget Committee.
-In that role, he served as a key ally of Senate Majority Leader George J. Mitchell of Maine.
+With the retirement of Senator Lawton Chiles in 1989, Sasser became Chairman of the United Senate Committee on the Budget.
+In that role, he served as a key ally of Senate Majority Leader George J. Mitchell, a United States Senate member of Maine.
 Sasser helped negotiate the 1990 budget summit agreement with President George H. W. Bush.
-And in 1993, he engineered passage of President Bill Clinton's first budget, which reduced the deficit by $500 billion over 10 years but passed without any Republican votes.
+In 1993 he engineered passage of President Bill Clinton's first budget, which reduced the deficit by $500 billion over 10 years but passed without any Republican votes.

 With these successes, Sasser began to work his way upward in the party leadership.
 When then-Senate Majority Leader Mitchell announced his intention to retire, Sasser was widely expected to be elected to the position, had he won a fourth term in the Senate.